Historical audio recording from 1927. Thomas Edison Mary

 1. Script your dialogue! – Write out your dialogue in a script format and practice, practice, practice!
 There is always room for improvisation, but be sure to have the core of your dialogue planed out.

 2. Plan out all the gear that will be needed – Are you recording with an external USB mic?
 Are you recording directly into your laptop microphone?
 Make sure you plan to have a microphone, any necessary cables, headphones, installed software, etc. Do some test recordings to make sure all your software and hardware are working properly.

 3. Find a quiet location – Record somewhere where you can control the environment.
 Background sounds might be needed in some recording to provide context, but be sure that they dialogue is audible at all times.

-4. Get close to the microphone – but not too close – keeping the microphone a foot away ensures the recording is loud enough and that background sounds do not overpower the voice.
+4. Get close to the microphone – but not too close – keeping the microphone a 4-12 inches away ensures the recording is loud enough and that background sounds do not overpower the voice.
 If you are to close you’ll pick up loud unwanted plosives and proximity effect.
 If you want, you can use a windscreen on the microphone to prevent wind and breathes from distorting the microphone capsule.